Startr/WEB-Sage.Education/src/posts/blog/en/2024-09-26-principles-of-llm-prompting-for-teachers.md

 Teachers need resources that match their students' comprehension levels, so directing the model to consider the audience ensures relevance.

+---

 ### 3. Break Down Tasks

 If your task is complex, break it down into smaller steps and ask the LLM one question at a time.
 This helps ensure that each part of the task is handled thoroughly.

-{style="--m:2rem auto;--p:2rem;--br:2rem; --shadow:8"}
-#### Example Prompt and Rational{style="--d:none"}

 ##### Example Prompt:

 > First, list the key events of the American Revolution.
-Then, for each event, provide a short description suitable for fourth graders.
+Then, for each event, provide a short description suitable for fourth graders.{style="--levitate-hvr:8"}

 ##### Rationale:

 Teachers often scaffold lessons to build understanding, so they should do the same when using an LLM to create content.

+---

 ### 4. Use Affirmative Language

 Use clear, positive instructions like "Create" or "Explain," rather than using negatives like "Don't forget."

-{style="--m:2rem auto;--p:2rem;--br:2rem; --shadow:8"}
-#### Example Prompt and Rational{style="--d:none"}

 ##### Example Prompt:

-> Create a list of fun science experiments for second graders.
+> Create a list of fun science experiments for second graders.{style="--levitate-hvr:8"}

 ##### Rationale:

 Positive language helps ensure the model focuses on what you want rather than what you don’t want.

+---

 ### 5. Seek Clarity

 If you need a clearer explanation or want to understand a topic better, ask the LLM to explain it in simple terms or as if you're teaching young students.

-{style="--m:2rem auto;--p:2rem;--br:2rem; --shadow:8"}
-#### Example Prompt and Rational{style="--d:none"}

 ##### Example Prompt:

-> * Explain the water cycle in a way a second-grader would understand.
+> * Explain the water cycle in a way a second-grader would understand.{style="--levitate-hvr:8"}
-> * Break down the steps of a simple science experiment for first graders.
+> * Break down the steps of a simple science experiment for first graders.{style="--levitate-hvr:8"}

 ##### Rationale:

 Teachers need content that’s easily digestible for their students, so prompts should be clear and focused on simplicity.

+---

 ### 6. Example-Driven Prompts

 Provide examples when asking the LLM to generate content.
 This helps the model understand what you’re looking for. or even go further and use chain of thought prompting, Link needed.

-{style="--m:2rem auto;--p:2rem;--br:2rem; --shadow:8"}
-#### Example Prompt and Rational{style="--d:none"}
 ##### Example Prompt:

 > Here's an example of a math problem I use for second grade: 'If you have 5 apples and you eat 2, how many do you have left?'
-Now, create five similar problems.
+Now, create five similar problems.{style="--levitate-hvr:8"}

 ##### Rationale:

 Examples clarify expectations, which is particularly useful when creating consistent and effective educational materials.

+---

 ### 7. Markdown: Unlock the Power of Simple Formatting